 (for the Law made nothing perfect), and on the other hand there is a bringing in of a better hope, through which we draw near to God.Hebrews 7:19(NASB)

 Hebrews is the book that sets out to show that the Person and ministry of Lord Jesus is vastly superior to anything that has gone before.
-It has superseded the Law given to Israel through Moses, and replaced the Aaronic priesthood, that came through Levi.
-Hebrews shows how the old system, with its laws, feast days, festival and sacrifices has been replaced, with a new and better system.
+It has superseded the Law given to Israel through Moses, and replaced the Aaronic priesthood that came through Levi.
+Hebrews shows how the old system with its laws, feast days, festivals, and sacrifices, has been replaced with a new and better system.

-God gave the old Mosaic Law, with is Levitical Priesthood and the office of 'high priest' to Israel, who were His chosen people.
+God gave the old Mosaic Law, with its Levitical Priesthood and the office of 'high priest', to Israel who were His chosen people.
 They were the nation through whom God chose to bring forth the promised Seed of the woman - the Messiah of Israel and Saviour of the world, Who would come to save His people from their sin.

 Israel was the nation whom God chose to be His peculiar people.
 Israel was His adopted son, to whom belonged the Shekinah glory of God, the covenants of Abraham, Isaac, Israel, and David, the giving of the Law and the prophets, the temple service and sacrifices.
 To Israel were given the precious promises of God - all of which were to have their fulfilment in Jesus Christ - God's only begotten Son and Heir of all things.